A rising tide of terrorism around the world signifies that war is no longer confined to regions or nations.

 Everything depends upon the middle class embracing the poor.

-The wealthy must be abandoned to fend for themselves.
+The wealthy must be left to fend for themselves.